How to change appearance in Crimson Desert

-Whether you're starting Crimson Desert for the first time, or want to change your appearance after tens or hundreds of hours, here's everything you need to know about how to do it and where to go.
+So, whether you're starting Crimson Desert for the first time, or want to change your appearance after tens or hundreds of hours, here's everything you need to know about how to do it and where to go.

-Where to customize and change appearance in Crimson Desert
+Where to change appearance in Crimson Desert

 You can change your appearance in Crimson Desert at camp, specifically using a Barber Shop to alter your face and hair and Dyehouses to alter clothes and armor.
+These are the primary place to change your actual look including the following attributes:

 - Hair style